pocomane/brewed-in-the-apocalypse/bita.md

 things that the players need to perform in the real world, and that have some consequences in the fiction.

-Sometimes the scenarist will highlight that something said by a protagonist is untrue or unreasonable, suggesting alternatives.
-The scenarist should consider all the in-fiction details about the setting, the character and the situation, to decide if something is reasonable or not.
-Someones refers to this saying that such details give a "Fictional positioning" to the character.
+Sometimes the scenarist will be called to judge if something said by a protagonist is untrue or unreasonable.
+To make the decision, all the in-fiction details about the setting, the character and the situation must be considered.
+Someones refer to this saying that such details give a "Fictional positioning" to the character.

 ```
 Probably to cast fireball you have just to be a Mage.
 Or in some setting